 This truly is the million dollar question.
 Doctors really don’t know how it is contracted or where it comes from.
-Some doctors believe it is introduced to the body by a viral/bacterial infection and is somehow linked to human herpesvirus 7 (HHV7 was found in all cases during clinical studies of PR…don’t worry, over 95% of people have been infected and are immune to HHV-7)…but, the verdict is still out.
-About 70% of people have upper respiratory infections (sore throat) a week or two prior to getting Pityriasis Rosea.
+Some doctors believe it is introduced to the body by a viral/bacterial infection and is somehow linked to human herpesvirus 7, but the verdict is still out.
+HHV7 was found in all cases during clinical studies of PR.
+Don’t worry, over 95% of people have been infected and are immune to HHV-7.

 “Is Pityriasis Rosea contagious?”